yuewan2/biasedcot/README.md

 ## Analysis of Confirmation Bias
-Follow `./notebooks/analysis.ipynb` for the main analysis of confirmation bias.
+Follow `./notebooks/analysis.ipynb` for the main analysis of confirmation bias. (coming soon)